 But just posting occasionally on a standalone blog page won’t likely drive the sales you are seeking.
 You have to be strategic about blog placement and integration into your product and service pages.

-In this article, you will learn four ways to use blogs to boost your conversion rate.
+In this article, you will learn four blogging tips that will help you boost your conversion rate.

 1. Share Your Story